dojo/framework/docs/en/creating-widgets/supplemental.md

 ### External DOM node change detection

-External nodes added through `dom()` are a step removed from regular virtual nodes as its possible for them be managed outside of the Dojo application.
-This means Dojo can't use the `VNode`'s properties as the master state for the element, but instead has to rely on the underlying javascript properties and HTML attributes on the DOM node itself.
+External nodes added through `dom()` are a step removed from regular virtual DOM nodes as it is possible for them get managed outside of the Dojo application.
+This means Dojo cannot use the `VNode`'s properties as the master state for the element, but instead must rely on the underlying JavaScript properties and HTML attributes on the DOM node itself.

 `dom()` accepts a `diffType` property that allows users to specify a property change detection strategy for the wrapped node.
 A particular strategy given the wrapped node's intended usage can help Dojo to determine if a property or attribute has changed, and therefore needs to be applied to the wrapped DOM node.
 The default strategy is `none`, meaning Dojo will simply add the wrapped DOM element as-is within the application's output on every render cycle.

-**Note:** All strategies use the events from the previous `VNode` to ensure that they are correctly removed and applied each render.
+**Note:** All strategies use the events from the previous `VNode` to ensure that they are correctly removed and applied upon each render.

 Available `dom()` change detection strategies: